 A happy and healthy worker is a productive worker.
 In fact, investing in employee health and wellbeing has a number of benefits and upsides for workers as well as employers, from higher productivity to significant savings in healthcare costs.
-According to the Harvard Business Review, major corporations like Johnson & Johnson have reported declines in smoking, high blood pressure, and obesity over the past two decades as a result of corporate wellness programs, which in turn has translated into an almost three to one return on every dollar the company has spent on employee wellness initiatives.
+According to the Harvard Business Review, major corporations like Johnson & Johnson have reported declines in smoking, high blood pressure, and obesity over the past two decades as a result of launching a company health and wellness program, which in turn has translated into an almost three to one return on every dollar the company has spent on employee wellness initiatives.

 The best wellness programs address more than just an employee’s waist size and numbers on a scale (although those are important too).
 Wellness is a comprehensive initiative that weaves a healthy work life balance by incorporating physical, mental, and emotional health into the process, which can range from limiting the risk of flu outbreaks, to empowering your team with the tools they need to effectively manage and deal with stress.

 The benefits of a healthy and energized workforce may be universal, but every company is different and your company’s needs are unique.
 Conducting an informal survey is a great place to start in order to find out where your employees are in terms of personal and professional satisfaction and health.
 Tailoring your initiatives to employee feedback can help you launch the program successfully, maximize participation, and save company resources.
 Bean bag chairs may be a great asset at one company, but just create clutter and a big eyesore at another.
 Ask your employees what they need, and then work to deliver in order to reap the benefits in the long term.

 Whether you run a small startup or a large corporation with hundreds or thousands of employees, here are a few tips to help get your corporate health and wellness program up and running.